 So it's no surprise how I've gotten to this point.

-In real life, I'm a recovering attorney and work for a nonprofit association.
-I live with my husband in Long Beach, California, and with a cat who sometimes supervises photo sessions.
+In real life, I'm a recovering attorney and have held reasonably responsible and respectable jobs in education, publishing, and managing most of a nonprofit association.
+I’ve been fortunate to be able to retire early, and I’m now living with my husband in Las Vegas, Nevada, and with a cat who sometimes supervises photo sessions.
+I’ve got more time for my odd photographic obsessions now, although I’m also teaching copyright and writing classes.
 My husband is the one who gave me my first Nikon, and who patiently encourages all of this, so it's mostly his fault.